Cannabis Leaves: The Ultimate Guide

 2. Midrib: From the petioles, you have the midrib.
 Just as the term suggests, it describes a large vein running parallel in the leaves’ direction from the base to the apex.

 4. Lamina: The flat part of the leaves is called Lamina.
-It directly helps you measure the surface area and size of your cannabis leaves.
+It directly helps you measure the surface area and size of your marijuana leaves.
 Functionally, the lamina supports the veins and gives shape to the leaf.

 6. Tip: Also called the ‘Apex,’ the cannabis leave tip is the pointed end of the leaf – the farthest point from the petiole.
 It is the point where the midribs end and the margins meet.

-The parts listed above are the leaves' outer parts.
-Although cannabis leaves are fragile, they are made of complex layers of cells.
+The parts listed above are the leaves’ outer parts.
+Although leaves are fragile, they are made of complex layers of cells.
 Layers of cells below the surface are microscopic, so you don’t get to see them always.
-Other important parts of the cannabis plant hidden below the surface include epidermal cells, guard cells, palisade mesophyll, spongy mesophyll, and vascular bundles.
+Other important parts of the plant hidden below the surface include epidermal cells, guard cells, palisade mesophyll, spongy mesophyll, and vascular bundles.

 Types of cannabis leaves